Freckleton Air Disaster

 Aftermath

-Twenty-nine American servicemen stationed at BAD-2 would lose their lives on active service at or close to the base between 1944 and 1945, almost a third of whom would die in the Freckleton air disaster.
+Twenty-nine American servicemen stationed at BAD-2 would lose their lives on active service at or close to the base between 1944 and 1945, over a third of whom would die in the Freckleton air disaster.
 A civilian contractor and a local cyclist would also die in accidents upon or close to the base in incidents involving BAD-2 personnel.
 However, for many, the aviation accident of 23 August 1944 would remain the most paramount and painful memory of their active service at BAD-2.

 In the months following the accident, the 10,400 American servicemen stationed at BAD-2 raised over $44,000 (the equivalent of about $752,100, or £591,500, as of 2024) in donations to the Freckleton Memorial Fund.
 All the money was donated to local authorities to fund a memorial in honour of the victims of the tragedy.